 - Dot-com Bubble in 2000: technology stock prices were moving up very quickly between 1995 to 2000, and the speculative bubble eventually burst in 2000.

-- The 'Great Recession' in 2008 (Or Global Financial Downturn): the financial system in the US was crumbling as banks, and other financial institutions felt the problems created by bad debts within the housing market, which were amplified by derivatives trades.
+- The 'Great Recession' in 2008 (Or Global Financial Crisis): the financial system in the US was crumbling as banks, and other financial institutions felt the problems created by bad debts within the housing market, which were amplified by derivatives trades.